herbat/Anomaly-Detection/README.md

 ### Convolutional architecture

 To prepare for more complex datasets, I engineered a model only using convolutional layers.
 I tried a lot of things, including tied weights, 3 layer deep encoder/decoder, maxpooling and upsampling, but all failed miserably.
 This led me to keeping it simple, and trying a six-layer convolution only model.
 While this model wasn't a very good performer, I realized that by adding fewer layers, I can make the learning easier and faster.
 My final version is a two-layer autoencoder, which is **very** bad at data compression(it actually inflates the data), but is perfectly useful for anomaly detection.
 The testing dataset had an average of `0.0084` loss, while the anomaly dataset had an average of `0.061` loss, which is a sevenfold increase compared to the normal samples.

+After a bit of tuning, I arrived at the following architecture:
+- 1D convolution, kernel:12, stride:3, channels:16
+- 1D transpose convolution with the same parameters
+- 1D convolution to transform back to the original data shape

+This model had an average testing loss of `0.0088`, and anomaly loss of `0.087`, differing by an order of magnitude.
+Although this could surely be improved, I decided to take on other datasets, and tweak the model according to my findings.